 Oral Exams.
-Active participation in class will help prepare you for the oral exams as they will consist of questions, situations and discussions from the textbooks Arriba and El secuestro practiced in class.
+Active participation in class will help prepare you for the oral exams as they will consist of questions, situations and discussions from the materials practiced in class.
 All conducted in Spanish.
 More information will follow.
 See make-up policy below.